 Many of the copies in the Archive were donated by jazz enthusiasts who saved them at the time they attended the event.

 Programmes for hundreds of concerts and festivals are held in the Archive.
 Some of the most interesting have been scanned and digitised and can be viewed online within the programmes collection.

 Programme cover from the Jazz at the Philharmonic UK tour in 1959

 The Archive holds collections of personal papers from many musicians, bandleaders, writers, journalists, broadcasters, club and festival organisers.
 These are enormously varied, and include photographs, personal papers, letters, diaries, scrapbooks, cashbooks, family history documents, publicity material, brochures, cuttings, contracts, scripts and press releases.

 We also have extensive material donated by composer, pianist and bandleader Mike Westbrook, who is also one of our Patrons.
-These are stored at the archive of our partner Birmingham City University, along with the papers of writer and broadcaster Charles Fox.
+These are stored at the archive of our partner Birmingham City University, along with the papers of Charles Fox.

-The Intergenerational Jazz Reminiscence project, funded by the Heritage Lottery Fund, explored the investments that different generations make in promoting, performing, supporting and documenting our jazz heritage.
+- The Intergenerational Jazz Reminiscence project, funded by the Heritage Lottery Fund, explores the investments that different generations make in promoting, performing, supporting and documenting our jazz heritage.
 Interviews and reminiscences have been recorded for posterity and are available for a range of people associated with jazz in the UK.

 Listen to our many recorded interviews

 Visit or contact us